exaile-dev/exaile-dev.github.io/download.md

 -->

+### OSX Installation

+You can install Exaile on OSX via homebrew.
+See [homebrew-exaile](https://github.com/exaile/homebrew-exaile) for details.

 ### Linux packages

 The Exaile team does not currently provide supported packages (rpm, deb, etc) for any Linux distributions.
 However most distributions include Exaile in their repositories.